Skip to content

 Arrival and parking

-• Upon arrival you will find 10 designated accessible bays where the parking surface is tarmac and an additional 10 spaces on a gravel surface, all approximately 75 metres from Visitor Reception.
+• Upon arrival you will find 10 designated accessible bays where the parking surface is tarmac and an additional 10 spaces on a gravel surface.
+There are 6 Electric Vehicle charge points with large vehice spaces.
+All are approximately 75 metres from Visitor Reception.

-• To get to the Visitor Reception there is a step free alternative route to the right of the Granary toilets.
+• To get to the Visitor Reception there are two short flights of steps beside the welcome map, or a step free ramp to the right of the Granary toilets.

-• Visitor Reception is located within a cobbled courtyard which some visitors may find difficult to navigate.
-There are two bells for requesting assistance and access to alternative routes, these are located on the side of the grey hut in the car park and inside the courtyard entryway.
+• Visitor Reception is located within a cobbled courtyard, which some visitors may find difficult to navigate.
+There are two bells for requesting assisted transport and access to alternative routes.
+These are located on the side of the grey hut in the car park and inside the courtyard entryway.

-• Inside Visitor Reception there is a Visitor Resource Library with items to borrow free of charge, such as ear defenders, fidget toys, and picnic blankets – just help yourself.
+• Inside Visitor Reception there is a Visitor Resource Library with items to borrow free of charge, such as ear defenders, fidget toys, and picnic blankets – just help yourself and return the items in the shop or to Visitor Reception at the end of your visit.

 • If you are joining a tour, a portable hearing loop is available on request.
 Please enquire with a member of staff.